charliemikels/figura-music-player/README.md

 [Figura](https://github.com/Kingdom-of-The-Moon/FiguraRewriteRewrite) is a Minecraft mod that lets you completely customize your avatar with custom models and Lua scripts.

 This repo is a Figura avatar that lets you play music in Minecraft for you and others to hear.
 It's inspired by [Starbound](https://store.steampowered.com/app/211820/Starbound/)'s instrument items.

+I'm prioritizing support of Figura 0.1 and later.
+This script is currently compatible with r14, but future support is not guaranteed.

 ⚠️ Heads up: This avatar requires [LUtils](https://github.com/lexize/lutils) in order to work.
 See the installation instructions below for more details.